• Request Info

 Baker Mentoring Program

-The Baker Mentoring Program pairs undergraduate and graduate students with Baker alumni and friends working in the fields of government, law, and public policy.
+The Baker Mentoring Program pairs undergraduate students with Baker alumni and friends working in the fields of government, law, and public policy.
 The year-long program is designed to help students with career exploration, professional development, and networking.

 FAQs for Students